ArcticSnow/TopoPyScale_Documentation/docs/20_FAQ.md

 	- is the DEM  file correct?
 	- are the projection EPSG codes correct?

+## I have improvements suggestions, how can I bring it up?
+Please, meet us on Github on the source code repository.
+A number of improvements and new features have been [identified](https://github.com/ArcticSnow/TopoPyScale/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement+).
+If your suggestion is not yet within this list, you may either interact via specific [Issues](https://github.com/ArcticSnow/TopoPyScale/issues), or through the [Discussion](https://github.com/ArcticSnow/TopoPyScale/discussions) page.
+Note: you'll need a Github account.

 ## How do I cite TopoPyScale?

 1. To cite the software itself, a manuscript is in review in [JOSS](https://joss.theoj.org/papers/91621581b2d0c097495fdd1e58179e87).